NeuralCrop: Combining physics and machine learning for improved crop yield projections: Introduction

-Here we introduce NeuralCrop, a hybrid GGCM that combines the strengths of the traditional GGCM LPJmL \cite{2018LPJmL} with ML approaches using the Julia programming language.
-To achieve seamless integration with ML methods, the hybrid components within NeuralCrop are reimplemented in a differentiable form, which enables end-to-end 'online training', with ML components optimized in tandem with the model dynamics.
-Due to sparse observational data available for many agricultural systems, NeuralCrop is first pre-trained on GGCM outputs and further fine-tuned using a global network of site-level observations.
-Extensive benchmarking shows that, in comparison to LPJmL, NeuralCrop better reproduces the daily dynamics of ecosystem fluxes across diverse crop sites, and the interannual variability in crop yields within large-scale cropping regions.
-NeuralCrop performs better across a range of moisture conditions, with strongest improvements for extreme drought conditions.
-NeuralCrop also exhibits robust generalization capabilities when applied to out-of-sample regions.
-In addition to detailed comparisons to LPJmL, we further compared the yield simulation ability of NeuralCrop with the ensemble median of five additional state-of-the-art GGCMs, i.e., pDSSAT \cite{jones2003dssat}, EPIC-IIASA \cite{balkovivc2014global}, LDNDC \cite{haas2013landscapedndc}, ISAM \cite{song2013implementation}, and PEPIC~\cite{williams1989epic}.
+Here we introduce NeuralCrop, a differentiable hybrid GGCM that combines the strengths of the state-of-the-art GGCM LPJmL \cite{2018LPJmL} with ML approaches.
+By implementing components in a differentiable form to achieve seamless integration with ML methods, NeuralCrop enables end-to-end 'online training', with ML components optimized in tandem with the model dynamics.
+Due to sparse observational data, NeuralCrop is first pre-trained on GGCM outputs and further fine-tuned using a global network of site-level observations.
+Extensive benchmarking shows that NeuralCrop significantly outperforms LPJmL in simulating daily carbon and water fluxes across diverse crop sites, and produces yield projections with accuracy comparable to best-in-class GGCMs across a range of moisture gradients, with strong improvements under extreme climatic conditions.